-The IHRSA 2014 Trade Show, March 13-14 at the San Diego Convention Center in San Diego, CA will feature more than 350 exhibitors in a dynamic, high-energy environment spread over two full days.
+Get your FREE pass to the IHRSA 2015 Trade Show, March 12-13 at the Los Angeles International Convention Center.
+The show will feature hundreds of exhibitors in a dynamic, high-energy environment spread over two full days.
 You can be the first to try out the newest models of your favorite fitness equipment -- many introduced for the first time at the Show.

 The Tennis Industry Association presented key industry research and information at the USTA’s annual Tennis Development Workshop (TDW), held Nov.
 7-9 in Atlanta, Ga.
 More than 500 tennis providers from around the country attended the TDW, including USTA section and district staff and volunteers, local Community Tennis Association and park & rec personnel, teaching pros and coaches.

 “On Court with USPTA,” a series on Tennis Channel, will feature episodes of Cardio Tennis starting on Dec.
 7 at 5 p.m.
 (Eastern).
 The episodes will include play-based and drill-based activities, including the six components of a Cardio Tennis session.